RLewis11769/holberton-system_engineering-devops/0x0B-ssh/README.md

 ## Mandatory

 ### 0-use_a_private_key
-- Bash script that connects to server via ssh
+- Bash script that connects to my server via ssh
     - Private key: ~/.ssh/holberton
     - User: ubuntu